 little sister and me down the driveway on my tricycle,

 We quickly made friends with the other children on the block.
 Arne and Renelva Schairer and their (then) five children lived on one side of our house, and Joe and Mary Lee Hanlon and their son Jimmy lived on the other side.
 We spent our days outside, moving from one house to another like a little swarm of bees, riding our tricycles up and down the long driveways, playing dolls, catching bugs, and building castles in the sandbox with our playmates.

 Our family loved parades.
 Whenever we got home from the city parades on Decoration Day (now known as Memorial Day), Flag Day, and Independence Day, my sisters and I could not wait to decorate our tricycles and the surrey.
 Armed with child-size American flags and Uncle Sam hats and blowing party horns and banging makeshift drums, we joined our neighbors and marched up and down the sidewalk, singing “Yankee Doodle Dandy,” “My Country ‘Tis of Thee,” and “God Bless America,” as our parents sat nearby to watch.

-Our block was lined with beautiful homes.
+Our block was lined with stately homes.
 Near the corner was a large house with a stone facade that to us looked like a castle.
-Someone told us it had a ballroom upstairs, so we decided it had to belong to royalty of some kind.
+Someone told us it had a ballroom upstairs, so we figured it belonged to royalty of some kind.
 I used to walk past the house on my way to school every day, and I never passed the house without gazing in awe at the second floor and picturing the majestic waltzes that must be taking place there.